maxguzenski/react-easy-style/README.md

 }
 ```

 And that is it!! seriously!

-At small components you will have zero references to css, for medium/large components you can combine stylium to normal className={css.elemenClass}
+For small components you will have zero classname references, for medium/large ones you can combine stylium  and regular className={css.elemenClass}

 Output will be something like: